Tennessee considering $900M Ford incentive package

 On top of the Ford incentive package, a growing number of Republican lawmakers have argued that the General Assembly should address a number of COVID-19-related issues while members are gathered at the Capitol.

-To date, Lee has resisted demands to hold a pandemic-focused special session.
+Lee has resisted demands to hold a pandemic-focused special session.
 Instead, he issued an executive order allowing families to opt out of school mask mandates.

 Some lawmakers say that’s not enough.